 The bane of every lefties existence growing up in grade school, the old spiral notebook has rarely been a friend to a left-handed person.
 If you’ve got school-aged kids, now’s the time to start getting the house organized.
 Here’s what to do.

 Scissors were also a traumatic experience for young lefties, the engraved letters spelling out “lefty” meant a branding of a different sort for a youngster.
 Find out how a pair of scissors can help you open a bottle of beer when you don’t have an opener.

-Measuring tapes can be hard to read for lefties but there are left-handed measuring tapes available.
+Measuring tapes can be hard to read for lefties but there are left-handed measuring tapes available, which is one of the few left handed tools around.
 See how to retrieve a tool by making a magnetized tool measure.

 Since most people write left to right on a piece of paper, the ink from a ballpoint pen can wreak havoc for a lefty, leaving a smeared mess of scribbles on the page.
 Need a place to store some cash?
 A pen might be a good option.

 Chainsaws are designed for righties and most people suggest that lefties use a chainsaw like a right-hander.
 And it appears there aren’t any left-handed chainsaws.
 Be sure to follow the top 10 chainsaw tips.